 - food coloring (optional)

-- Pre-heat oven to 350 degrees.
+- Preheat oven to 350°F degrees.
 In a large bowl, cream together butter and sugar with a mixer until light and fluffy.
 Blend in egg and vanilla.

 - Divide the dough into four sections.
-Sprinkle two Tablespoons of jello onto each section and then knead the dough until combined.
+Sprinkle two tablespoons of jello mix into each section and then knead the dough until combined.
 You can add a few drops of food coloring in, if you’d like the color to be more vibrant.